Dynamic reconfiguration of human brain networks during learning: Supplementary Discussion

-We performed maximization of the quality function ($Q$, $Q_{l}$) a total of $100$ times for every connectivity matrix under study.
-In the static connectivity investigation, we constructed connectivity matrices for twenty subjects, three temporal scales (encompassing one experiment, three experimental sessions, and 25 time windows), and one random network null model.
-In the dynamic connectivity investigation, we constructed connectivity matrices for twenty subjects, 18-34 time windows, three different null models, ten values of the inter-layer coupling $C$, and four values of time window length (80, 90, 100, and 110 TRs).
-In light of the computational extent of this work, we note that we did not employ Kernighan-Lin (KL) node-swapping steps \cite{Kernighan1970} in our optimization of $Q$ or $Q_{l}$, as they would be computationally prohibitive and are not necessary in the present context.
-KL steps move individual nodes between communities in order to further optimize a single sample of $Q$ or $Q_{l}$ \cite{Richardson2009,Newman2006PRE,Porter2009}.
-As we focus on the mean properties of ensembles of partitions (and use them to report reliable measurements of architectural properties) rather than on the values of diagnostics for any individual partitions, KL steps that provide a marginal increase in the value of $Q$ or $Q_{l}$ would not be helpful for our study.
+We performed maximization of the quality functions ($Q_{pm}$, $Q_{ml}$) a total of $100$ times for every connectivity matrix under study.
+In the static connectivity investigation, we constructed connectivity matrices for 20 subjects, 3 temporal scales (encompassing 1 experiment, 3 experimental sessions, and 25 time windows), and 1 random network null model.
+In the dynamic connectivity investigation, we constructed connectivity matrices for 20 subjects, 18--34 time windows, 3 different null models, 10 values of the inter-layer coupling $C$, and 4 values of time window length (80, 90, 100, and 110 TRs).
+In light of the computational extent of this work, we note that we did not employ Kernighan-Lin (KL) node-swapping steps \cite{Kernighan1970} in our optimization of $Q_{pm}$ or $Q_{ml}$, as they would be computationally prohibitive and are not necessary in the present context.
+KL steps move individual nodes between communities in order to further optimize a single sample of $Q_{pm}$ or $Q_{ml}$ \cite{Richardson2009,Newman2006PRE,Porter2009}.
+As we focus on the mean properties of ensembles of partitions (and use them to report reliable measurements of architectural properties) rather than on the values of diagnostics for any individual partitions, KL steps that provide a marginal increase in the value of $Q_{pm}$ or $Q_{ml}$ would not be helpful for our study.